DNP-NA Frequently Asked Questions

 Q: How often will I come to campus?

 A: Students will be required to be on campus in Sacramento one to two days a week in Quarter 3 and Quarter 5 for simulation courses or other on-site requirements.
-Students may be required to be physically present on campus for other specific program-related activities, which could include, but are not limited to: accreditation visits, test review preparation, clinical orientation, certification renewal or computer training.
+Students may be required to be physically present on campus for other specific program-related activities, which could include, but are not limited to: orientation, accreditation visits, test review preparation, clinical orientation, certification renewal or computer training.

 Q: How often are students in class?